gofiber/fiber/docs/context.md

 #### JSONBytes

-This function accepts raw []byte bodies and sets the content header to application/json.
-This function is used if you do not need type assertion.
+This function accepts a raw `[]byte` body and sets the content header to `application/json`.
+This function is used if you do not need json serialization.

 ```go
 // Function signature